Live Rateable Value (Live RV)

 Find out what’s changed, why it’s changed and how it will affect your charges.

 Since April 2018, the water industry has been moving towards using the most up-to-date Rateable Value (RV) as the basis for charging for all properties after a change announced by The Scottish Government.

 Water, sewerage and drainage charges are payable by owners and occupiers of all non-household properties which are connected to the public network in Scotland.

 Water retailers, like Business Stream, use your property’s Rateable Value (RV) to calculate your property and roads drainage charges and your water and waste water charges, if your property doesn’t have a meter installed.

 The RV previously used to calculate your charges was previously based on historic valuations, which in some cases dated back to 1995.

 As a result of this change, some customers may see an increase in their charges, however, to minimise the impact this change will have, the unit rate you’re charged for your new RV will reduce by approximately 25%.

-To allow you to plan for the full impact, the changes will be phased in over a three year period.
+To allow you to plan for the full impact, the changes have been phased in over a three year period.
 Your charges will change in equal cash instalments each year; this is referred to as your charge glide path, you can see details of this below:

 Two thirds of your charge are based on your property’s historic RV and unit rate and one third are based on your property’s live RV and the new unit rate for impacted charges.